Surgical approach

 - How painful

-- Pain relates to underlying pathology/surgery; vasopressor/inotrope therapy itself is not painful but requires invasive lines and close monitoring.
+- Pain relates to underlying pathology/surgery, vasopressor/inotrope therapy itself is not painful but requires invasive lines and close monitoring.

 - Core practical approach